 Seaweeds: All British seaweeds are edible but the degree of ‘chewability’ varies enormously.
 Adding a long piece of kelp to a stew will impart a delicious umami flavour just remove it before serving.
 Green gutweed can be washed and flash-fried in oil with toasted sesame seeds and soy sauce for a delicious crispy seaweed campfire snack.
 Purple dulse makes a delicious seasoning and caragheen can be used instead of gelatin to make wildflower panacottas.
 For purple panacotta, use the purple flowers of rosebay willowherb, for a yellow one use calendula petals and use rose petals for pink.

 Will we ever buy spinach again?
 Probably not, now we’ve discovered nettles!
 We picked a colander’s worth of the nicest, freshest leaves from the tops of nettles (wear gloves or snip with scissors directly into your bowl).

-We rinsed them and blanched for five minutes, then mixed with sunflower seeds (or use pine nuts), chopped feta cheese, some chopped fresh mint and lemon thyme (use whatever herbs you have handy, though), added some fried chopped onion and garlic, a bit of salt and pepper and wrapped in filo or puff pastry.
+We rinsed them and blanched for five minutes, then mixed with sunflower seeds (or use pine nuts), chopped feta cheese (or vegan cheese), some chopped fresh mint and lemon thyme (use whatever herbs you have handy, though), added some fried chopped onion and garlic, a bit of salt and pepper and wrapped in filo or puff pastry.

 Don’t pick or eat anything you’re unsure of.
 It’s a good idea to get a book with clear pictures to use as a guide, rather than risking it with a best guess.
 Take extra special care when identifying the following: